errchh/sqlgen-nb/README.md

 # sqlgen-nb

-Write PostgreSQL query from natural language using on-prem gen AI with Ollama.
-Having Juypter Notebook as the frontend for a minimal setup.
+Write PostgreSQL query from natural language using on-prem gen AI -- with IBM Granite Code LLM, Ollama and having Juypter Notebook as frontend.

 Inspired by a use case mentioned by Anthropic, this is a minimal and local implementation that idea.